• Home

 On April 22, Indonesia’s finance minister, Purbaya Yudhi Sadewa, suggested the Southeast Asian country might start imposing levies on ships transiting the Strait of Malacca, which connects the Indian Ocean with the South China Sea.
 The strait is one of the world’s busiest shipping lanes, carrying around 30% of global trade.
 Two hundred ships travel through Malacca each day, double the number that pass through Hormuz.

 “Iran is now planning to charge ships passing through the Strait of Hormuz,” Purbaya said during a symposium in Jakarta.
 “If we split [income from levies] three ways—Indonesia, Malaysia, and Singapore—it could be quite substantial.”
-He added that Indonesia stood to benefit most, given that its stretch is “the largest and longest”.
+He added that Indonesia stood to benefit most, given that its stretch is “the largest and longest.”

-Purabaya quickly walked back his suggestion, acknowledging that a decision would require buy-in from both Singapore and Malaysia, which also sit alongside the strait.
+Purbaya quickly walked back his suggestion, acknowledging that a decision would require buy-in from both Singapore and Malaysia, which also sit alongside the strait.

-Yet Pubaya’s idea, even if just a hastily raised trial balloon, shows just how quickly the conversation around freedom of navigation has changed in the two months since the outbreak of war in Iran.
+Yet Purbaya’s idea, even if just a hastily raised trial balloon, shows just how quickly the conversation around freedom of navigation has changed in the two months since the outbreak of war in Iran.

 Iran is now openly charging tolls for ships to traverse the Strait of Hormuz (often paid in Chinese yuan or cryptocurrencies), and is planning to set up a regime to formalize this control even after the war ends.
-U.S. President Donald Trump has at times signaled his comfort with Iran charging tolls for ships to pass through the Strait, and even suggested that the U.S. and Iran could jointly manage the waterway as part of a settlement to end the war.
+U.S. President Donald Trump has at times signaled his comfort with Iran charging tolls for ships to pass through the strait, and even suggested that the U.S. and Iran could jointly manage the waterway as part of a settlement to end the war.

 Indonesia, Malaysia, and Singapore

 The Indonesian archipelago straddles many of the waterways governing access between the Indian Ocean and the rest of East Asia, which hasn’t escaped the notice of Indonesian officials.
-President Prabowo Subianto has publicly pointed out that 70% of Asia’s trade travels through the Indonesian straits of Lombok, Sunda and Malacca.
+President Prabowo Subianto has publicly pointed out that 70% of Asia’s trade travels through the Indonesian straits of Lombok, Sunda, and Malacca.

 Indonesia’s neighbors have responded differently to the idea of tolling the Strait of Malacca.